 - As you type a skill in the box, LinkedIn will populate some suggestions

-- LinkedIn will give you a list of “Suggested skills based on your profile.”
+- LinkedIn will give you a list of “Suggested skills based off your profile.”

-While you want to populate hard skills, don’t forget about those soft skills and technical skills such as time management, team building, leadership, CRM’s, MS Office, G-Suite.
-These highlight important criteria for hiring managers, too.
+While you want to populate hard skills, don’t forget about those soft skills and technical skills such as time management, team building, leadership, CRM’s, MS Office, G-Suite as these highlight important criteria to hiring managers, too.

 How shareable are you - customize your LinkedIn profile's URL.

 Inevitably, LinkedIn will add a string of numbers to the end of the URL to your profile making your address appear like this: https:www.linkedin.com/in/name-a989034.
 Who wants that?!